 5. A copy of the summary statements (IRB Approval Letters) issued by the IRB for each modification/amendment approved since last renewal.

 6. If target accrual is not met, information must be provided to address low accrual and plans to foster accrual.
 Please see the PRC Renewal Cover Sheet (#1 above) for guidance regarding what constitutes "low accrual" for PRC purposes, and what to provide in the case of low accruing studies.

-7. All SAE's and/or Unanticipated Problems (UP's) since time of last renewal review (if not already delineated in the IRB Renewal Applicatio).
+7. All SAE's and/or Unanticipated Problems (UP's) since time of last renewal review (if not already delineated in the IRB Renewal Application).

-8. DSMC Approval letter since time of last Renewal (for LCCC Studies ONLY)
+8. DSMC or DSMB Report Letter(s) since time of last Renewal (if available).

-9. Audit letter since time of last Renewal (for LCCC Studies ONLY)
+9. Audit Report Letter(s) or Monitoring Letters since time of last Renewal (if available).

 10. Any new information on toxicity/safety of the treatments involved in the trial that might affect the overall safety of participants, if not already outlined in the IRB Renewal Application or other submitted documents.